Euphredes/Euphredes/README.txt

-street signs far away from home that remind one of what has already been experienced but yet, somehow, still stay around one in new places that one is strange to.
+street signs far away from home that remind one of what has already been experienced but yet, somehow, still stays around one in new places that one is strange to.
 So far removed from society's duties, no one else should pity such a detour.
 There! inwardly